jisc-services/Public-Documentation/PublicationsRouter/sword-out/DSpace-RIOXX-XML.md

 | pubr       | http://pubrouter.jisc.ac.uk/dspacerioxx/ | Jisc PubRouter-DSpace schema |

 ## XML Elements ##

+The table below lists:
+* Column 1 - the XML elements output by PubRouter and cardinality:
+	* {0..1} – zero or one
+	* {0..n} – zero or more
+	* {1..1} – exactly one (i.e. a mandatory element)
+	* {1..n} – one or more (i.e. a mandatory element)
+* Column 2 - PubRouter internal metadata JSON fields from which the output is derived
+* Column 3 - the output XML element construction (format) - see note.

+**NOTE: RIOXX XML format column** - Field holders are shown in `[square brackets]`, in the output XML these field holders are replaced by data from the indicated PubRouter internal JSON metadata fields.
+For example, `[journal.title]` would be replaced by the actual title of the journal.
+Any other text is output as it appears in the format.

 | XML element and {Cardinality} | PubRouter Metadata (source) | RIOXX XML Format |
 |:-----------------------------|:-------------------------|:------------------------------------------------------------|